JasonYuan869/AutoWaifuClaimer/README.md

 * Automatically adds the respective emoji to claim the waifu within a fraction of a second
   * Uses keyboard emoji input, rather than mouse input
 * Create a likelist for what the bot would react to
+* DM the user on every attempted claim
-* Save what was rolled at what time in rolled.txt
+* Save everything that was rolled and at what time in rolled.txt
 * *Technically* not a third-party client for user accounts, unlike other autoclaimers (which would be against the TOS)

 ## Requirements